County Fire is the state's largest blaze, tearing through dry grass, oak and brush

 Cal Fire said 269 fires broke out in the last week, including nine large fires over the weekend that included the County Fire, the biggest currently burning in the state.

-The County Fire, reported at 44,500 acres and 3 percent containment Monday morning, was burning through extremely dry grass, oak stands and brushlands about 55 miles northwest of Sacramento between Highway 16 and Lake Berryessa.
+The County Fire, reported at 60,000 acres and 5 percent containment as of 7 p.m.
+Monday, was burning through extremely dry grass, oak stands and brushlands about 55 miles northwest of Sacramento between Highway 16 and Lake Berryessa.

 The blaze, which began Saturday afternoon and at times was scorching an average of 1,000 acres an hour, sent huge plumes of smoke and ash into the air that turned Bay Area skies orange and left a coating of ash on cars throughout Sacramento.